kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 ### Implementation-Specific Ingress Features (Annotations)

 Ingress annotations configure implementation-specific features.
-Thus, converting them to the Gateway API depends both on the Ingress controller and Gateway implementations.
+Thus, converting them to Gateway API depends both on the Ingress controller and Gateway implementations.

 Luckily, some of the features supported through annotations are now part of the